JonWoodlief/hw-sinatra-saas-hangperson-JonWoodlief/docs/part_0_create_saas_app.md

 $ git push heroku master
 ```

 (`master` refers to which branch of the remote Heroku repo we are pushing to.
 We'll learn about branches later in the course, but for now, suffice it to say that you can only deploy to the `master` branch on Heroku.)
 This push will create a running instance of your app at some URL ending with `herokuapp.com`.
-Enter that URL in a new browser tab (not in the Cloud9 IDE) to see your app running live.
+Enter that URL in a new browser tab (*not* in the Cloud9/Codio IDE) to see your app running live.
 Congratulations, you did it--your app is live!

 Summary
 -------